AI Receptionist Cost 2026: $199/mo Unlimited vs $3,000/mo Staff

 What You Get at Each Price Point

 $199-$299/month range: The sweet spot for serious businesses.
-Unlimited calls, comprehensive AI features, integrated human backup for complex situations, industry-specific customization, and advanced integrations.
+Unlimited calls, comprehensive AI features, smart forwarding for complex situations, industry-specific customization, and advanced integrations.
+NextPhone at $199/month includes: emergency call routing, callback capture, spam filtering, CRM integration, and appointment scheduling.
 You get enterprise-level capability at small business prices.

-$300+/month range: Enterprise features like multiple locations, custom AI training, white-label options, dedicated account management, and API access.
+$500+/month range: Enterprise features like multiple locations, custom AI training, white-label options, dedicated account management, and API access.
+Also includes premium human services at scale.
 Only necessary for larger operations or specialized requirements.

 Best Value for Small Businesses